nasa/earthdata-search/README.md

 Additionally, this ties in with the `serverless webpack` plugin which will ensure that your lambdas are re-built when changes are detected.

+### Invoking lambdas locally

+To invoke lambdas locally we must create a stringified JSON file with the order information to the specific lambda we are trying to run the structure of the events will differ between the lambda.
+Typically this will include data from your local database instance which is used in the event information.

+    npm run invoke-local -- --function <name-of-lambda-function> --path ./event.json

 ### Run the Automated [Jest](https://jestjs.io/) tests

 Once the project is built, you must ensure that the automated unit tests pass: